Seahawks facing desperation at RB heading into Week 17

 INJURIES

 While Carson and Prosise are done for the year, Carroll sounded optimistic on his radio show Monday about the status of DE Jadeveon Clowney (core) and CB Shaquill Griffin (hamstring), saying both have a chance to play against San Francisco.
 Carroll had more certainty about Clowney than Griffin, but lumped both in the same category.
-He was less optimistic about safety Quandre Diggs returning from a high ankle sprain.
+He was less optimistic about safety Quandre Diggs returning due to a high-ankle sprain.

 KEY NUMBER